dstackai/dstack/docs/usage/secrets.md

 !!! info "NOTE:"
     The source code for the examples below can be found on [GitHub](https://github.com/dstackai/dstack-examples).

-Secrets can be used to access passwords and tokens securely from remote workflows (without hard-coding them in the code).
+Secrets can be used to pass passwords and tokens securely to workflows without hard-coding them in the code.

+Secrets can be added via the [`dstack secrets`](../reference/cli/secrets.md) command and accessed from the workflow via environment variables.

+[//]: # (or in the YAML via `${{ secrets.SECRET_NAME }}` markup.)

 ## Example